vaskozl/minilb/README.md

 ## Deployment

-[Reference the example HA deployment deployment](https://github.com/vaskozl/home-infra/tree/main/cluster/minilb)  leveraging [bjw-s' app-template](https://bjw-s.github.io/helm-charts/docs/app-template/).
-You must run only a single replica with `-controller=true` but can otherwise run as many replicas as you like.
-Your network should then be configured  to use minilb as a resolver for the `.minilb` (or any other chosen) domain.
-The suggested way to do this is to expose `minilb` itself as a `NodePort`, after which after can use `type=LoadBalancer` for everything else.
+[Reference the example HA deployment deployment](https://github.com/vaskozl/home-infra/tree/main/cluster/minilb).
+Your network should then be configured to use minilb as a resolver for the `.minilb` (or any other chosen) domain and optionally for any domains used by your ingresses.
+The suggested way to do this is to expose `minilb` itself as a `NodePort` or a `Daemonset` with `hostPort`.
+After this you can use `type=LoadBalancer` for everything else!

 ## Limitations